FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/commitmentdiscounttype.md

 ## Description

-A provider-assigned identifier for the type of commitment-based discount applied to this record.
+A provider-assigned identifier for the type of commitment-based discount applied to the row.

 ## Content constraints